Home » Bitcoin Trading Guide

 Bitcoin options

-Another method of participating in the Bitcoin market is through option contracts.
-A Bitcoin option contract is a type of derivatives product that gives the trader the right, but not the obligation, to buy or sell Bitcoin at a specific price within a stipulated time.
-An option contract differs from a futures contract in that traders are not obligated to settle option contracts.
+Another method of participating in the Bitcoin market is through options contracts.
+A Bitcoin options contract is a type of derivative product that gives the trader the right, but not the obligation, to buy or sell Bitcoin at a specific price within a stipulated time.
+An options contract differs from a futures contract in that traders are not obligated to settle options contracts.

 There are basically two types of options: call and put options.